Download ReportDownload Report PDF (3,861.90 KB)

 Key Findings and Highlights

-- The maximum income that a family of three can have and become newly eligible for assistance ranges from $1,423 per month in Puerto Rico to $5,195 per month in Vermont.
+- The maximum income that a family of three can have and become newly eligible for assistance ranges from $1,423 to $5,802 per month.

-- Across the States/Territories, copayments for a single parent with two children and $15,000 in annual earnings range from $0 to $446 per month.
-The median copayment for a family with those characteristics is $38 per month.
+- Across the States/Territories, copayments for a single parent with two children in care and $15,000 in annual earnings range from $0 to $446 per month.
+The median copayment for a family with those characteristics is $31 per month.

-- Twenty-eight States/Territories made changes to their policies regarding eligibility during periods of job search, with most of the changes occurring between 2016 and 2017.
+- Twenty-seven States/Territories made changes to their policies regarding eligibility during periods of job search, with most of the changes occurring between 2016 and 2017.

-- Thirty-six States/Territories made changes to their redetermination periods between 2014 and 2018, with most of the changes occurring between 2015 and 2016 when several States/Territories extended their redetermination periods from 6 to 12 months.
+- Thirty States/Territories made changes to their redetermination periods between 2015 and 2019, with most of the changes occurring between 2015 and 2016 when several States/Territories extended their redetermination periods from 6 to 12 months.

-- Twenty-five States/Territories changed the monthly copayment amounts for a family of three earning $15,000 between 2014 and 2018.
+- Twenty-four States/Territories changed the monthly copayment amounts for a family of three earning $15,000 between 2015 and 2019.
 Most of these changes were reductions in the copayment amounts.

 The information in the database, and thus the information in the tables, is based primarily on the documents that caseworkers use as they work with families and providers (often termed “caseworker manuals”).
 The initial set of manuals coded for the database reflected policies in effect on or before October 1, 2009.
 Ongoing policy updates have been collected since that point to capture policy changes when they occur in each State/Territory.

 Each year, the project produces a set of tables containing selected policies from the database.
 The tables are then reviewed by State/Territory administrators and verified for accuracy.
-The final tables are included in an annual report, with the current report showing the policies in effect on October 1, 2018.
+(Because verification of this year’s tables took place in the spring of 2020, when many State/Territory administrators were focused on emergency needs in their States/Territories resulting from the COVID-19 pandemic, fewer States/Territories are considered “fully verified” than in previous years.)
+The final tables are included in an annual report, with the current report showing the policies in effect on October 1, 2019.
 The full database containing all of the variables and longitudinal details is also made available for public use at https://ccdf.urban.org Visit disclaimer page .

-Tran, Victoria, Kelly Dwyer, and Sarah Minton (2019).
-Key Cross-State Variations in CCDF Policies as of October 1, 2018: The CCDF Policies Database Book of Tables.
-OPRE Report 2019-117, Washington, DC: Office of Planning, Research, and Evaluation, Administration for Children and Families, U.S. Department of Health and Human Services.
+Dwyer, Kelly, Sarah Minton, Danielle Kwon, and Kennedy Weisner (2020).
+Key Cross-State Variations in CCDF Policies as of October 1, 2019: The CCDF Policies Database Book of Tables.
+OPRE Report 2021-07, Washington, DC: Office of Planning, Research, and Evaluation, Administration for Children and Families, U.S. Department of Health and Human Services.